Close Menu

 Facebook Twitter LinkedIn Email Telegram WhatsApp Copy Link

-By 2024, the debate around the digital euro had shifted from theory to implementation — and the banking sector was determined to shape the outcome.
-As the European Central Bank (ECB) and lawmakers in Brussels advanced preparations, Europe’s commercial banks raised red flags over the potential impact of a central bank digital currency (CBDC) on the financial system.
+By 2024, the debate over the digital euro had decisively shifted from abstract concept to practical implementation, forcing Europe’s banking sector to engage more directly with the project.
+As the European Central Bank and EU lawmakers advanced legislative and technical preparations, commercial banks moved to shape how a future central bank digital currency would interact with the existing financial system.

-“The digital euro must not undermine the role of banks in financing the economy,” said EBF CEO Wim Mijs in a 2024 policy paper.
-“It should be designed to strengthen Europe’s payments ecosystem, not fragment it.”
+“The digital euro must not undermine the role of banks in financing the economy,” said EBF chief executive Wim Mijs in a 2024 policy paper.
+He added that the project should reinforce Europe’s payments ecosystem rather than disrupt it.

 Share.
 Facebook Twitter LinkedIn Email Telegram WhatsApp Copy Link